 First, I started this formulation with Beeswax.
 Beeswax gives this butter staying power.
 It also creates a barrier on the skin, allowing it to keep from drying out.
 This is important, especially when dealing with damaged skin.

-I also used High Melt Point Shea Butter.
-Because this is an anhydrous mixture, I didn’t want to deal with fractionation issues but I still wanted the creamy luxury of Shea Butter.
+Next comes High Melt Point Shea Butter.
+Because this is an anhydrous mixture, I didn’t want to deal with fractionation issues, but I still wanted the creamy luxury of Shea Butter.
 I love it when High Melt Point Shea Butter comes to the rescue!

 I also used some Lanolin in this butter.
 Lanolin is an excellent choice because it an excellent moisturizer.
 Lanolin is great at keeping water where it belongs, out of sheep’s wool and in your skin.
 It is also a fantastic skin protectant.
 If you haven’t added Lanolin to your cupboard, I promise you will want to.
 It does so much and it is also creamy!
 Try it!

 Cherry Oil also made its way into this formulation.
 It is a lightweight oil so it prevents this butter from feeling too oily or greasy.
-It also helps counteract dry skin and itchy and rough sensation that comes with it.
+It also helps counteract dry skin and the itchy, rough sensation that comes with it.

 I also used Black Currant Oil.
 Black Currant Oil is high in fatty acids that help the skin repair itself.
 Just what we are looking for to put in this recipe!
 Are you ready to go make a hand butter?

 9% Black Currant Oil

 Recipe in Grams

 0.42 oz Beeswax

 Weigh all of the ingredients except the extracts into a microwave safe container.
 Heat gently until liquid.
 Stir and allow it to cool slightly.
 Add the extracts.
 Stir occasionally as the mixture continues to cool.
 Once it has cooled sufficiently, transfer to containers of your desired size.
 I used 20 mL jars.
 Enjoy!